Hyperobjekt/ddk-map/CONTRIBUTING.md

 * `staging`: These file are staged at [https://hyperobjekt.github.io/untd-map](https://hyperobjekt.github.io/ddk-map) when new commits are pushed to the `staging` branch.
 * `production`: These files are loaded by the app when loaded into the production environment.

+## Language strings

+* A set of language strings resides in `./src/constants`.
+This is a fallback in case the `langSet` object isn't loaded.
+This is deepmerged with the loaded `langSet` and then fed into the language translation init.
+* A test file to test importing lang strings resides in `./demo/src/`.
+That is to simulate the lang file loaded when the component is in Gatsby.
+(The default lang file, therefore, is the one in Gatsby, and from there the strings can be exposed to the CMS.)

 ## Process.env

 When developing locally you need a `.env` file with 3 values: